Nat Geo Wild: Southeast Asia

+East Asia

 In Hong Kong, the channel is carried on the Now TV subscription services.
 The channel launched in South Korea on 16 April 2009.

 In Japan, the channel launched on January 10, 2011 and its carried on the Sky PerfecTV! subscription services.
 The Japanese version of the channel was closed on January 31, 2021, after the successful launch of Disney+ in the country; as a result, it was the first Asian feed of the channel to completely cease operations.

 As described above, the network went out of operation in Hong Kong, Taiwan and South Korea on October 1, 2023.

-- Middle East and North Africa
+Middle East and North Africa

 BeIN(stylized as beIN) carries the channel for Middle Eastern and North African viewers.
 The channel launched in Israel on 23 July 2008.